 Distinctions-based hiring for First Nations, Inuit, and Métis peoples

-Cultural safety and anti-racism training for all staff
+Cultural safety education and accountability for all staff and executive leadership

 Mentorship opportunities and access to Elders and Knowledge Keepers